nerves-project/build-tools/README.md

 This orb can push new packages to the download site for future builds.
 Only AWS S3 is supported.
 To use this feature, you will need to set parameters as environment variables in CircleCI:

-- Add `save-public-cache: true` to the `build-tools/get-br-dependencies` job.
+- Add `push-to-download-site: true` to the `build-tools/get-br-dependencies` job.
+- Add `download-site-url: https://<download-site-url>` and set it to the public URL of the S3 bucket.
+The steps to create the bucket are below.

 ```yaml
 workflows: